Einsatzkommando: Organization of the Einsatzgruppen

-The earliest Einsatzgruppen in occupied Poland
+Earliest Einsatzgruppen in occupied Poland

 The first eight Einsatzgruppen of World War II were formed in 1939 for the invasion of Poland.
 They were composed of the Gestapo, Kripo and SD functionaries, and deployed during the classified Operation Tannenberg (codename for murder of Polish civilians) and the Intelligenzaktion lasting till the spring of 1940; followed by the German AB-Aktion which ended in late 1940.
 Long before the attack on Poland, the Nazis prepared a detailed list identifying more than 61,000 Polish targets by name, with the help of the German minority living in the Second Polish Republic.
 The list was printed as a 192-page-book called Sonderfahndungsbuch Polen (Special Prosecution Book–Poland), and composed only of names and birthdates.
 It included politicians, scholars, actors, intelligentsia, doctors, lawyers, nobility, priests, officers and numerous others – as the means at the disposal of the SS paramilitary death squads aided by Selbstschutz executioners.
 By the end of 1939 already, they summarily murdered around 50,000 Poles and Jews in the annexed territories, including over 1,000 POWs.

 The SS operational groups were assigned Roman numerals for the first time on 4 September 1939.
 Before that, their names were derived from the names of their places of origin in the German language.